SemontiiMandal/Malicious-URL-Detector/README.md

 #### Project Overview

 The Malicious URL Detector is a machine learning-based project designed to classify URLs as malicious or benign.
-It leverages natural language processing (NLP) techniques to tokenize URLs into features and uses machine learning algorithms like Logistic Regression and Support Vector Machines (SVM) for classification.
+It leverages natural language processing (NLP) techniques to tokenize URLs into features and uses machine learning algorithms like Support Vector Machines (SVM) for classification.

 Our goal is to identify potentially harmful URLs to enhance cybersecurity defenses.